ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 0x190B4D44) when it wishes to open a stream but is unable to do so due to the maximum stream limit set by its peer.
-A WT_STREAMS_BLOCKED capsule of type 0x190B4D43 is used to indicate reaching the bidirectional stream limit, and a STREAMS_BLOCKED capsule of type 0x190B4D44 is used to indicate reaching the unidirectional stream limit.
+A WT_STREAMS_BLOCKED capsule of type 0x190B4D43 is used to indicate reaching the bidirectional stream limit, and a WT_STREAMS_BLOCKED capsule of type 0x190B4D44 is used to indicate reaching the unidirectional stream limit.

 A WT_STREAMS_BLOCKED capsule does not open the stream, but informs the peer that